jacobthompson101/novascotia-wind-grid/README.md

 kadlu.ipynb
 OasisHourly_ML.iypnb
 ```
-Note: this poster adds in 6 new charts/figures with offshore wind data based on 2000-2025 hourly OWM data for 4 reference sites.
-I added 5 new graphics to highlight best practices in offshore HVDC transmission lines from NEMOEC, I updated the OASIS hourly dataset from NSP to include available 2025 data and updated the annual heatmap and winter/summer chart.
-I included the Bubble Curtain graphic and the Meridian Kadlu Ocean Noise Python package because I believe this is important future work to get proper EIA approvals while building offshore wind turbine foundations and social acceptance of these projects.
+Note: this poster adds in many new charts/figures with 8 offshore Kadlu ocean noise transmission loss figures I modelled in Kadlu.
+I researched background papers on how Double Bubble Curtains reduces sound and is part of harm reduction and mitigation strategy built on solid data.
+I added novel work with scikit-learn, and also NVivia CUDA machine learning tools, cuml/cudf packages, for creating cross validation of mock model data for the 2025 year based on historical OASIS Load MW values and datetimes.
+The CUDA toolkit was essential in speeding up ML training model runs of the prediction tools, to move from the CPU to the GPU, and I intended to run this on the weather data now that I have understood the best way to install it.
+Please see the Docker package if you want some quick ideas on your own setup.
+I included basic stats from Kadlu/DFO on Marine Species with a focus on one whale species, this is key for social license to approve foundations offshore.

+I had hoped to make the NS Wind Farm Capacity Factor Heatmap in time, but have settled for the Australian Heatmap example for now to illustrate the concept.

 ![Research Poster 2025-09-23](NetZeroAtlantic2025_POSTER_JacobThompson_MartinTango_48x36in_2025_09_23.png)